WHAT WE KNOW ABOUT GENE THERAPY RESEARCH TODAY

 Gene therapy has been explored as a potential treatment approach for more than 50 years!
 More than 2,500 gene therapy studies having been initiated, completed, or are ongoing.
 In the past decade, American and European regulatory agencies have approved gene therapies for some genetic conditions, including a rare eye condition and an inherited muscular spinal disorder in young children.
 Gene therapy is currently being researched in many clinical trials for various genetic disorders, including hemophilia A and B. No gene therapies for hemophilia A or B have been approved for use or been determined to be safe or effective.

-CONTINUE EXPLORING AT HEMDIFFERENTLY EVENTS
+CONTINUE EXPLORING WITH HEMDIFFERENTLY

 Brought to you by: